haoyangxie/INDE-577/Supervised_Learning/Multilayer_Perceptrons/README.md

 An MLP consists of at least three layers of nodes: an input layer, a hidden layer and an output layer.
 Except for the input nodes, each node is a neuron that uses a nonlinear activation function.
 MLP utilizes a supervised learning technique called backpropagation for training.
 Its multiple layers and non-linear activation distinguish MLP from a linear perceptron.
 It can distinguish data that is not linearly separable.

 ## Contents
-In this notebook, we use MLP algorithm to train model to classify images of handwritten digits from `0-9` in MNIST dataset.
+In this notebook, we use MLP algorithm to train model to  predict the condition of passengers survival according to the different characteristics of different passengers.

 ## Dataset
-Data here is from the [MNIST dataset](http://yann.lecun.com/exdb/mnist/) of `28x28` pixel images of handwritten digits from `0-9`, which has an important place in the history of machine learning.
+The dataset called Titanic is from [kaggle](https://www.kaggle.com/c/titanic/data).
+The data has been split into two groups: training set (train.csv), test set (test.csv).
+The dataset contains few columns such as, whether passengers can survive, ticket class, sex, age in years, ticket number, passenger fare, cabin number.

 ## Software Requirements
 The following packages will be needed to run the code below: